sunderedsystems/sunderedcore/docs/quickstart-interactive.md

 <details>
   <summary><strong>3 Ways to Push Your Limits</strong></summary>

-- **HP ⇒ Source** — Trade vitality for power at the critical moment.
+- **Movement ⇒ Source** — Trade movement for power at a critical moment.
 - **Movement ⇒ Action** — Turn positioning into immediate offense or defense.
-- **Extra SD for Scaling** — Overpower a hit or extend a spell’s effect/duration.
+- **Extra SD for Scaling** — Overpower a hit or extend a spell’s damage/effect.
 </details>

 <details>